-Whether you are suffering from plantar fasciitis, a bone or joint disorder, or an injury, you will find that the experts at Dr Scholls Physical Therapy and Orthotics in New York City can help you get back on your feet.
-The doctors at the practice specialize in treating a wide range of issues affecting the feet and ankles, including sports injuries, sprains, and other conditions.
-Their approach combines a variety of treatments, including physical therapy, orthotics, injections, and extracorporeal shock wave therapy.
+If you are struggling with conditions like plantar fasciitis, bone or joint disorders, or injuries, the team at Dr Scholls Physical Therapy and Orthotics in New York City is here to assist you in getting back on your feet.
+The doctors at this practice have expertise in addressing various foot and ankle problems, including sports injuries, sprains, and other related conditions.
+Their comprehensive approach incorporates multiple treatment options such as physical therapy, orthotics, injections, and extracorporeal shock wave therapy.
+With their specialized care, you can expect to find relief and regain your mobility.

 Injections